joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 a task's Baseline Start will be set to the task's Planned Start attribute).

-Where PMXML files differ from XER files is that if the unique ID of one of the exported baselines matches the ID of the Project Baseline attribute from another project, MPXJ will link the two projects and populate the attributes of the default baseline in the main project using the equivalent planned attributes from the baseline project.
+Where PMXML files differ from XER files is that if the unique ID of one of the exported baselines matches the ID of the Project Baseline attribute from another project, MPXJ will link the two projects, populate the attributes of the default baseline in the main project using the equivalent planned attributes from the baseline project, and will set the default baseline date in the main project to the baseline project's create date.

 To link the baseline MPXJ has actually attached the baseline `ProjectFile` instance to the main schedule using the `ProjectFile.setBaseline()` method.
 As